open-source-tabletop/scraplands/scraplands-showdown.md

 #### Action: Move

-Each time one of your cars performs a Move action it adds d6 inches to its Movement attribute but doing so means it may not perform any pivots.
-Cars Movement is reduced to 3 inches when moving backward.
+Each time one of your cars performs a Move action it may add d6 inches to its Movement attribute but doing so means it may not perform any pivots.
+A car's Movement is reduced to 3 inches when moving backward.

 If at any point during your move you move into base contact with another car your movement ends and both cars must make a control check as explained below.
 If you take a Move action whilst in contact with another car, you must pivot so that you can move away from the vehicle, however this does not trigger a control check.

 #### Action: Advance

-When you perform an Advance action you first determine how far you will travel and how many pivots you may make based on how hard you wish to push your car, done by performing 1 to 3 boosts.
-For each boost you must roll a d6, adding the value to the to the total distance you will move.
-For each roll of a 1 you must make a control check.
-You must move the full distance rolled.
-For each boost you may make 1 pivot of up to 45 degrees, so long as you travel at least 1 inch between each pivot.

-For each boost you perform you may add a **boost marker** next to your car, these remain until the next time you activate your car, until then if you are the target of an attack you may remove one or more of these markers to re-roll failed Defence Rolls.
+When you perform an Advance action you do not move your normal Move attribute in inches, instead you roll 3d6 and take the two highest rolls as your Movement attribute.
+If you roll any 1s, then you must make a control check as explained below.

 #### Action: Coasting